 This nation has been in the midst of an opioid epidemic for several years, and the situation is not improving.
-According to a recent report issued by the National Safety Council, rates of opioid overdose dates in the U.S. are worsening, and only certain states are making progress in this continuing battle.
+According to a recent report issued by the National Safety Council, rates of opioid overdose deaths in the U.S. are worsening, and only certain states are making progress in this continuing battle.
 The report outlines which states receive high marks for taking steps to fight the opioid epidemic as well as which ones still have a lot to accomplish.

 The Seriousness of the Opioid Epidemic

 The National Safety Council just released a report entitled “Prescription Nation 2018.”
 The agency reveals that not only is this nation’s opioid epidemic not getting better, it is getting worse.
 In 2016 alone, more than 42,000 people lost their lives in opioid-related overdoses.
 This equates to 115 people each day.

 Even though the opioid crisis was declared a public health emergency by President Donald Trump last year, there simply is not enough being done nationwide to make a difference in these numbers.
 The NSC took a close look at what individual states are doing to combat the opioid crisis, and some are achieving better results than others.

 Which States Are Making Progress in the Opioid Fight?

 Since the agency’s 2016 report, only 13 states and the District of Columbia have improved their response to the opioid crisis.
 When reviewing and evaluating progress, the NSC considered six factors.